MindPointGroup/stig-cli/README.md

 Once you've installed it, updates are super simple with `stig update` and that is it.
 It will periodically attempt to update itself.

 This utility also does not require internet to work.
-All publicly avaialable benchmarks are bundled in with the source code so there is no need for outbound access for anything other than for updates.
+All publicly available benchmarks are bundled in with the source code so there is no need for outbound access for anything other than for updates.

 ## Table of Contents